SGpp/DisCoTec/paper.md

 being more lightweight than MPI in terms of memory.

-Through highly parallel I/O operations, `DisCoTec` can be used to perform simulations on multiple High Performance Computing (HPC) systems simultaneously, if there exists a tool for sufficiently fast file transfer between the systems [@pollingerStableMassconservingHighdimensional2024].
+Through highly parallel I/O operations, `DisCoTec` can be used to perform simulations on multiple High Performance Computing systems simultaneously, if there exists a tool for sufficiently fast file transfer between the systems [@pollingerStableMassconservingHighdimensional2024].
 The `DisCoTec` repository contains example scripts and documentation for